-(UPDATE: This law is set to change on January 1, 2021.
-Merely holding a cell phone while driving will be unlawful.
+(UPDATE: This law was repealed on January 1, 2021.
+Now, merely holding a cell phone while driving is unlawful.
 Read about that change here.)

 A better question is, should I text while driving in Virginia?
 Texting while driving in Virginia is a secondary offense codified in Va Code § 46.2-1078.1.
 It states: